 Sixty miles hardly seemed like something to break a sweat over, but if there’s one thing I’d learned on the previous days it was that some of the hardest miles were the last miles.
 Any long distance ride is really a bunch of short rides, but sometimes the last short ones don’t really feel so short.
 Every mile feels like ten.

 On this day the first 20 miles were irritating.
-Totally flat, but not unbroken by traffic signals, it felt like they should have been easier.
-Then we ended up on Highway 1 through Malibu, which was hillier and more fraught with passing cars, parked cars, and surfers with bike lane-blocking boards darting out between those cars, but somehow I didn’t mind it as much.
-At this point I knew I was a climber, so when it was time to climb I dropped my gears down and just did it.
+Totally flat, but constantly interrupted by traffic signals, it felt like they should have been easier.
+Then we ended up on Highway 1 through Malibu, which was hillier and more fraught with passing cars, parked cars, and surfers with bike lane-blocking boards darting out between those cars, but somehow I didn’t mind this section as much.
+By this point I knew I was a climber, so when it was time to climb I dropped my gears down and just did it.
 Lunch (typically a sandwich, small salad, nectarine, cookie, and bag of potato chips) was at a picturesque Pepperdine park on a bluff above the ocean.
 And then from there it was just 16 miles to the end.

 Those miles were probably the most sketchy, traffic wise, but with the wind largely at our backs we flew south to Santa Monica, at which point we dismounted and carried our bikes through a pedestrian tunnel under the highway.
-Which, I realized at the other end, was dumb: there was a metal rail along the side of the stairs that we could use to ROLL our bikes so we didn’t have to carry them, just like there is on the stairs at the 16th Street BART station in San Francisco.
-I was amused to note that significantly more serious cyclists didn’t seem to realize that there was an easier way to port our bikes, but then again, their bikes were much lighter than mine.
+Which, I realized at the other end, was dumb: there was a metal rail along the side of the stairs that we could have used to ROLL our bikes so that we didn’t have to carry them, just like there’s a side ramp on the stairs at the 16th Street BART station in San Francisco.
+I was amused to note that significantly more serious cyclists than I didn’t seem to realize that there was an easier way to port our bikes, but then again, their bikes were much lighter than mine.
 Mine is a steel frame with steel fork LeMond Tourmalet, onto which I’ve mounted a pump, two bottle cages, an odometer, two lights, a rack, and a blue Nike duffel bag in which were apparently a few pounds of tools and snacks… That’s a lot of weight to lug through California!
 Happily, though, it all held up really well.
 Nothing broke, and, miraculously, I didn’t even get a single flat tire.

 After the tunnel there was still one more final insult, a hill to climb up to get to San Vincente, which took us most of the way into Westwood.
 Five miles later or so, we were there and done.